Singapore Company Registration in 2023: Complete Guide

 - Maintaining company books

-The appointment of your company secretary is serious!
-This is a legal requirement; the role is critical to your business.
-It requires various certifications and involves a lot of responsibility.
+The appointment is a legal requirement; the role is critical to your business, and Singapore companies cannot operate without one.
+It requires various certifications and involves many responsibilities.

 A common route for many businesses to take is to use a company secretarial service.
-Your secretary will track deadlines, keep documents in order, and ensure you stay compliant.
+Your secretary will track deadlines, keep documents in order, and ensure you stay compliant so that you don't have to worry about this aspect of your business.

 These services are particularly useful for foreign entrepreneurs.
-A secretarial service will flatten the learning curve of running a Singapore company.
-This service will keep you compliant without running the admin yourself.
+A secretarial service will flatten the learning curve of running Singapore companies.
+The corporate service providers will keep you compliant without running the admin yourself.

-In order to operate a business in Singapore, you need a local address.
-Makes sense, right?
+To operate a business in Singapore, you need a local address.
+That makes sense, right?
 ACRA has set requirements on what sort of company address is needed.

-Your private limited company must have a registered address in Singapore.
-It cannot be a P.O. box and all your statutory documents should be kept at this address.
+Your company must have a registered address in Singapore.
+It cannot be a P.O. box.
+The purpose of this address is to receive official communications, notices from the authorities, and legal papers.

 If you don’t want an office space or aren’t resident in Singapore, your nominee director’s address can be submitted.
 You can keep all your relevant documents at this address, too.
 This is perfectly acceptable to ACRA; you don’t need a premise if you don’t want one.